Ewa6/quoteable-service/docs/tutorials/update-subscribers-quote-preferences.md

       <polyline points="12 6 12 12 16 14"></polyline>
     </svg>
   </div>
-  <div class="duration-text"><strong>Expected duration:</strong> Expect this tutorial to take about 15 minutes to complete.</div>
+  <div class="duration-text"><strong>Expected duration:</strong> Expect this tutorial to take about 10 minutes to complete.</div>
 </div>

 ## Important notes

-- You can update either the email, mobile, or both in a single request.
+- You can update any combination of quote preferences (health, love, helping others) in a single request.
-- If you only want to update one field, only include that field in your request body.
+- If you only want to update one preference, only include that field in your request body.
 - The API will return the entire updated subscriber object, including fields you didn't modify.
-- Ensure that the new email address is valid and the new mobile number is in the correct format.
+- At least one quote preference should be set to true to ensure the subscriber receives quotes.

 ## Prerequisites